mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/mihnea.sandulache/index.md

 The **pipe** is rotated to a pre-calculated angle based on the colour of the candy, ensuring it drops into the correct glass.

-The **two cardboard disks** are used to create a makeshift arm, which is rotated by the servomotor.
+The **earrings box** is used to create a makeshift arm, which is rotated by the servomotor.
 This arm is responsible for holding the candy and dropping it into the correct glass.

 ![diagram](components.webp)